Hidden Beaches: Mauritius

 Constance Le Prince Maurice, by Natalie

 The panorama of pool, beach and sea that greeted me was all I’d hoped the Indian Ocean would be.
 The Constance Le Prince Maurice has three restaurants with gorgeous views and plenty of choice so I didn’t feel the need to wander outside the hotel, especially as my Junior Suite was so comfy.
-There’s a fantastic watersports centre – the snorkelling trips to the outer reef were great and if you’ve never tried water-skiing this is a perfect place to start.
-Not to mention the nearby golf course and on-site spa – having tried the reflexology there I can definitely recommend it.
+There’s a fantastic water sports center — the snorkeling trips to the outer reef were great and if you’ve never tried waterskiing this is a perfect place to start.
+Not to mention the nearby golf course and on-site spa — having tried the reflexology there I can definitely recommend it.

 The Oberoi Mauritius, by Kate

 Set on the northwest coast, the Oberoi Mauritius nestles among subtropical gardens leading down to the beach.
 With a spa and adults-only pool area, it’s ideal for relaxing and I loved wandering down to the beach to watch the incredible sunset, before heading on to a delicious barbecue at the On The Rocks restaurant.
-For those who like a little more activity there are tennis courts, a vast array of watersports – including snorkelling, sailing and windsurfing – while their Touching Senses programme includes tai chi, cooking classes and star gazing.
+For those who like a little more activity there are tennis courts, a vast array of water sports — including snorkeling, sailing and windsurfing — while their Touching Senses program includes tai chi, cooking classes and stargazing.

 20 Degrees South, by Stacey